 Car headlights must be switched on at all times, day or night, when driving in Iceland.
-Usually cars in Iceland are equipped with lights on at all times modification.
-The use of mobile phones whilst driving is prohibited.
+Usually, cars in Iceland are equipped with lights modified to stay on at all times, so you don't have to worry about remembering to turn them on.

-We can not stress this enough, but there is absolute no tolerance for drinking and driving in Iceland.
+We can not stress this enough: there is absolutely no tolerance for drinking and driving in Iceland.
 Even if it is at some level acceptable in your own country or culture.
-Not only is the fine well over 1000$ (even with only small level of Alc.) but the safety of all others in traffic.
-So if you´ve had a pint or a bit of wine, leave those keys and call a cab to get back to your Icelandic resident.
+Not only is the fine well over $1000 (even with only a small level of alcohol), but the safety of all others in traffic is a serious concern.
+So if you've had a pint or a bit of wine, don't risk it.
+Leave those keys and call a cab.
+(You can call on the phone OR order your cab online!)

-Dont worry thou about remembering all this now, we will walk you through it all when you come and pick up your Lava rental car.
+We will walk you through these tips and more when you come and pick up your Lava Rental Car.